 Related article:

-Thus, offers do not need to be written on so-called “standard” forms to be valid.
-As a matter of fact, there is no standard form for use in California.
-You may use any form you choose in our inventive and open marketplace.
-Not so in more restrictive states.
-Other brokers, associations, and the multiple listing services may not and do not require a broker to use a particular form.
-A broker may limit his employed agents to the use of a particular form when preparing an offer – but never in the submission of offers received from other brokers.
+Other brokers, associations, and the multiple listing services may not – and do not – require a broker to use a particular form.
+A broker may limit their employed agents to the use of a particular form when preparing an offer – but never in the submission of offers received from other brokers.

-Unlike the forms improperly monopolizing the industry today, first tuesday forms are deliberately engineered to be simple.
-It is a difficult task to eliminate weight. first tuesday forms eliminate the redundant language which clutters other forms.
-The result is a concise, complete presentation, allowing you to focus on your sales, rather than wade through jargon.
+RPI forms eliminate the redundant verbiage which clutters other forms.
+The result is a concise, complete presentation, allowing you to focus on your sales, rather than wade through the jargon.
 Less has become more, as is better for everyone.

-Better yet, first tuesday’s Purchase Agreement (One-to-Four Residential Units – Conventional and Carryback Financing) was drafted to provide maximum loss reduction protection, as well as fee protection, for brokers and their agents.
 As a matter of good policy, our purchase agreement does not contain clauses which increase the risk of litigation or work against the best interests of the buyer, seller, agent and broker.

 - the attorney fee provision, which promotes litigation and inhibits resolution;

-- the time-essence clause, since future performance (closing) dates are estimates by the broker and his agents of the time needed to close and are improperly used by sellers in rising markets to obstruct or cancel the transaction before the buyer or broker can comply with the terms of the contract;
+- the time-essence clause, since future performance (closing) dates are estimates by the broker and their agents of the time needed to close and are improperly used by sellers in rising markets to obstruct or cancel the transaction before the buyer or broker can comply with the terms of the contract;

-- the liquidated damages provision, since it creates wrongful expectations of windfall profits for sellers, and is unenforceable; and
+- the liquidated damages provision, since it creates wrongful expectations of windfall profits for sellers, and is often unenforceable; and

 - the arbitration provision, since arbitration decisions are final and unappealable, without any judicial oversight to assure the arbitrator’s award will be fair or correct.